v-fox/live_opensuse_hsf/README.md

 It does NOT provide:
 --------------------
-— proprietary video drivers (because they suck and are pain in the ass).
-  or video driver support for anything without KMS, for that matter
 — whole KDE or Gnome (because of how fat the former and how ugly the later are)
-— any language translation packages (for space conservation and due to lack of
-  ability in zypper & YaST to install them without all "recommended" garbage)
-— Wayland packages (because it's too raw yet)
 — accessibility features (because I have no idea how to setup them right)
   but there is `onboard` virtual keyboard
 — security hardening (because it requires strict and thorough testing